Center for Behavior Analysis Staff

 Dayna began working for the Center for Behavior Analysis as a guest lecturer in 2009 and now provides support to instructors for curriculum execution and research endeavors and also supports student research endeavors.

 Research interests include: problem behaviors in gifted children, severe self-injurious behaviors, health and fitness, and coercive administration of justice.

 Program Coordinator - Michelle Nelson, M.A., BCBA

 Michelle Nelson earned a Bachelor of Science in Business Administration with a Specialization in Management Degree as well as a Masters in Exceptional Student Education with Specialization in Applied Behavior Analysis Degree from the University of West Florida.
 She is an advisor for the Cambridge Center for Behavioral Studies.

-Michelle began working for the Office of ABA in 2013 and provides support to all students throughout the program and coordinates marketing efforts.
+Michelle began working for the Center for Behavior Analysis in 2013 and provides support to all students throughout the program and coordinates marketing efforts.